ergon/airlock-helm-charts/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## Is your feature request related to a problem?
-Please describe.
+## Description
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please include a clear and concise description of the feature request.
+Is the feature request related to a problem?

 ## Describe the solution you'd like
 A clear and concise description of what you want to happen.